jfbastien/papers/source/atomic_thread_fence.rst

 ..
 TODO Update the URL above.
 ..
 TODO Also add OpenMP discussion

-It's easy to over-constrain the order of memory operations in the implementation of synchronization primitives that use more than a single atomic object.
+Fences allow programmers to express a conservative appromation to the ideal precise pair-wise relations of operations required to be ordered in the happens-before relation.
+This is conservative because fences use the sequenced-before relation to select vast extents of the program into the happens-before relation.
+That makes it easy to over-constrain the order of memory operations in the implementation of synchronization primitives that use more than a single atomic memory location.

-Typically, more complex algorithms need to make ordered modifications on the sub-objects of a larger synchronization object, but there is no intention of ordering all of the surrounding objects to the same extent.
-The constraint imposed on the order of memory operations on other objects is a collateral cost to performance.
+The flush primitive of OpenMP is more expressive, more precise, than the fences of C++11 and C++14 in at least one sense: it can optionally restrict the memory operations to a user-specified set of memory locations.
+This is often enough for short lock-free algorithms to achieve the fully-precise expression of pair-wise ordering.
+This capability isn’t only relevant in OpenMP and isn’t only to the benefit of the compiler, but also in expert hands it can unlock the maximum memory performance out of all popular hardware platforms.

-A small example of this is can be seen in a likely implementation of N3998's barrier primitive:
+An example of this important optimization can be seen in a likely implementation of N4392’s std::barrier object.
+This algorithm makes ordered modifications on the atomic sub-objects of a larger non-atomic synchronization object, but the internal modifications need only be ordered with respect to each other, not all surrounding objects.

 .. code-block:: c++